Smartphone Navigation for Hiking – A fad or useful tool?

 Smartphone navigation is common as a hiking tool.
 Unfortunately, some people think they are magical devices that keep people from getting lost – Nope!
 They are useful tools but should never be relied on as your only navigation tool.
 Continued use of GPS running in the background can dramatically decrease battery life.
 If they run out of batteries, get wet, or break, then it is a good idea to have a map and compass or GPS as a backup.

 For all hikes I do, I actually use my smart phone and hand held GPS for a quick update on my current position but I always plan my hikes using a scaled topographical map and I always carry a map and compass in my pack.
-Most important tip is to select an app with offline map mode to ensure that you are never left stranded without mobile coverage and it will save your battery life too.
+Most important tip is to select an app with offline hike trail maps to ensure that you are never left stranded without mobile coverage and it will save your battery life too.

 Tips to get the most out of your phone

-- Keep the phone turned off when it’s not needed.
-A Mobile phone outside of range will continue to search for a signal quickly using up the battery.
-Also turn off the WiFi and Bluetooth settings
+- Keep the phone turned off or in airplane mode when it’s not needed: A mobile phone outside of range will continue to search for a signal, quickly draining the battery.

-- Keep it dry and warm, store the phone in a waterproof pouch or buy a waterproof phone
+- Keep it dry and warm: Store the phone in a waterproof pouch or invest in a waterproof phone case to protect it from the elements.

-- You can often get reception from high ground.
-If you don’t have reception, walk to a high point
+- Get reception from high ground: If you don’t have signal, try walking to a higher point where you might get better reception.

-- SMS messages use much less power than calling; if your battery is low, send information via SMS
+- Use SMS messages when your battery is low: SMS uses much less power than calling, so if your battery is running low, send information via text instead.

 There are a lot of apps out there, some good, some not so good.
-Everyone has different preferences so I won’t tell you which one is best.
-Here are a handful of the smartphone trail navigation apps I have used, in no particular order of recommendation.
+Everyone has different preferences, so I won’t tell you which one is best.
+Below are a handful of the smartphone safety and trail navigation apps I’ve used, in no particular order of recommendation.

 Safety Apps